LivingNarratives/LivingCharacters/README.md

 # LivingCharacters

+Living Characters

+AI Dungeon NPCs often become fixated on the player, causing the world to feel static and reactive.

+Living Characters creates autonomous social threads between NPCs, allowing friendships, rivalries, attraction, jealousy, gossip, grudges, and drama to develop without direct player involvement.

+The result is a world where characters continue living their own lives instead of waiting for the protagonist to act.

 Autonomous social simulation system that creates evolving relationships, rivalries, drama, and emergent story threads for AI Dungeon.

-Living Characters creates evolving relationships, rivalries, drama, friendships, attraction, conflict, and long-term social storylines between NPCs.

-Unlike traditional story cards, characters develop their own ongoing narratives that continue influencing the world around them.

 ## Known Model Behaviors